Coolsonicjaker/Do-you-like-me-form/readme.md

-This is  a silly little thing I made to get the basics of HTML forms and to get used to box sizing in CSS.
+A silly little thing I made to showcase my excellent sense of humor, as well as my ability to make basic forms from scratch using HTML and CSS.